ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [ ] Evaluate on Veridas cluster?

 - [ ] Study the effect of confidence level and repetitions on runtime and accuracy
-- [ ] Measure effect of MathInstruct
+- [x] Measure effect of MathInstruct
-- [ ] Is the number of shots relevant when using MathInstruct?
+- [x] Is the number of shots relevant when using MathInstruct?
 Currently evaluating
 - [ ] What is the effect of temperature?
 - [ ] Does quantization affect to speed and accuracy?
 Currently measuring on Kaggle.
-- [ ] How good are forum's prompts on my evaluation?
+- [ ] Compare all the prompts -> How good are forum's prompts on my evaluation?
 - [ ] Can I improve my LB score by using more repetitions with P100 gpu?
+- [x] How much time is saved by saving the kv values?